How to Make Your Own Checkerboard

 Download it for FREE right now!

-BONUS: Get a FREE subscription to Metro Parent magazine for year-round fun!
+BONUS: Get a FREE subscription to Metro Parent magazine for fun in any season.

 Finish the painting with the outer border.
 Remove the original tape and cover the checkerboard design instead.
 Let dry completely.
 Add a coat of clear finish and let dry.
 You’re all set!
 You can paint the sides and bottom, if you like, or let the wood through.
 To make the board play an extra role, paint the back a solid color, add a drawer-pull to either side of the board and use it for a snack tray when friends are over.
 For checkers, paint wood circles (found at the craft store) to match the colors you picked for your checkerboard.
 After that, get ready for game night!